iverase/index_and_search_geo_points/README.md

 `gradle build`

-A executable jar called index_and_search_geo_points.jar will be created under build/libs directory.
+The executable jar called index_and_search_geo_points.jar will be created under build/libs directory.

 ## Running the program